Quick tip for bloggers to see Pinterest repins and pin performance on individual pins on Pinterest even with the new stats!

 And it’s regular repins like they used to have back in the day!
 Not aggregate.
 Not “engagement”.
 Just repins!
 Hooray!

 (And really, I would not suggest this if I didn’t use it myself.
 I have had nothing but good experiences and as Pinterest has continued to change and change and change things some more, I’ve found that Tailwind has been comfortingly stable.
+Though my personal results have been good, Tailwind also publishes the typical results for Tailwind members every year, so you can see exactly what the average growth rate looks like.
 I am also not a blogger who blogs about blogging, generally speaking, this is just a topic I found a solution for and wanted to share, I hope it’s helpful, and hey, if you’re into crafts and adorable knitting patterns, stick around!)

 The new pin stats are only visible to the pin owner (that’s you), but there’s a trick for that too!